MoonPoet/xaprb-src/content/blog/2016/what-women-tell-me.md

 Post](http://www.huffingtonpost.com/entry/serena-williams-greatest-athletes_us_577e884ee4b0344d514e3d7d)
 article about Serena Williams:

-> “There will be talk about you going down as one of the greatest female
+> "There will be talk about you going down as one of the greatest female
 > athletes of all time.
-What do you think when you hear someone talk like that?”
+What do you think when you hear someone talk like that?"
 > the reporter asked.
 >
 > When she opened her mouth, her answer was short and quick, but decisive and
 > telling.
 >
-> “I prefer the word ‘one of the greatest athletes of all time,’” she said.
+> "I prefer the word 'one of the greatest athletes of all time,'" she said.
 >
 > In a sentence, Williams politely made clear everything wrong with the way the
 > question was phrased.
 For almost her entire life, the 34-year-old has been
 > exacting her punishment on her opponents.
 Few have done what she has done, and
-> by the time she’s ready to retire, likely no one will have.
+> by the time she's ready to retire, likely no one will have.
 To box her into
-> the category of “female athletes” ― to say she is great, but just great “for a
+> the category of "female athletes" ― to say she is great, but just great "for a
-> girl” ― is a dig, accidental or not, that she has every right to call out.
+> girl" ― is a dig, accidental or not, that she has every right to call out.
 And
 > more so, that she should.

 ### A Woman's Historic Achievement Celebrated by Pictures of Husband